chriswarren31/super-smashing-great-portfolio/README.md

 ## Interests
 Amongst my many interests I enjoy gaming (especially Cricket with my son), playing cricket at a very amateurish level and cooking.

+## Horizon scanning
+Below is a brief summary in how I stay up-to-date on all things Data Science.

 ## Projects
 Examples of the projects that I've completed can be found below.
 Take a look and find more about how I can help you.